How to Watch the 2023 NBA Playoffs: Where to Stream Every Game Online

-How to Watch the 2023 NBA Playoffs Without Cable: First Round Schedule, Channels and Streaming
+How to Watch the 2023 NBA Playoffs and Finals: TV Channels, Streaming, Schedule and More

-After an eventful Play-In Tournament, basketball's biggest tournament is here.
-The first round of the 2023 NBA Playoffs continues every night this week, leading up to the NBA Finals set to take place on June 1.
+The 2023 NBA Playoffs are here.
+Leading up to the NBA Finals set to take place on June 1, all four rounds of the NBA playoffs are a best-of-7 format with eight series running all at once.

-It's going to be about two months of nearly non-stop NBA action and with many of the game’s best players competing, you’re not going to want to miss a second.
+It's going to be another month of nearly non-stop NBA action and with many of the game’s best players competing, you’re not going to want to miss a second.
 If you're looking to watch the NBA Playoffs without cable, we've got you covered.
 Here is everything you need to know about when and where to stream the NBA Playoffs online.

 How to Watch the NBA Playoffs Online